aermosina86-sudo/fontanadelnettuno/triples.md

 The first gap concerns **location ambiguity**.

 The expression **“Fontana del Nettuno”** is not unique.
-It can refer to Neptune fountains in different Italian cities, such as Bologna, Florence, Rome, Naples, or Messina.
+It can refer to Neptune fountains in several Italian cities, such as Bologna, Florence, Rome, Naples, or Messina.

-In ArCo, the resource selected for this project is:
+In this project, the selected ArCo resource is:

 ```text
 http://dati.beniculturali.it/iccd/schede/resource/CulturalInstituteOrSite/S001886_Fontana_del_Nettuno,_detta_del_Gigante
 ```

 The SPARQL exploration showed that this resource is connected to a site resource labelled **BOLOGNA**.

-However, because the name **“Fontana del Nettuno”** can refer to different monuments, the location information should be made more explicit.
-This would help users and automated systems distinguish the Bologna fountain from other Neptune fountains.
+However, because the same name can refer to different fountains, the Bologna location should be made clearer.

 ---

-## ChatGPT proposal
+## ChatGPT triples for Gap 1

 ChatGPT proposed adding alternative labels and a disambiguation note.
-This was useful because the enrichment does not invent a new place.
-It only makes the already identified Bologna location clearer.
+This approach is cautious because it does not invent a new location.
+It only makes the already identified Bologna location easier to understand.

-## Final selected RDF triples

 ```turtle
 @prefix rdfs:    <http://www.w3.org/2000/01/rdf-schema#> .